kochgroup/intro_pharma_ai/README.md

 <h2 align ="center">Welcome to: <br> "Introduction to Artificial Intelligence"</h2>

+This repository contains a collection of Jupyter Notebooks, which can be used to teach pharmaceutical students the basics of Deep Learning.
+No prior coding knowledge is required.
+These Notebooks are on its own not sufficent to properly convey the knowledge, instructors need to prepare accompanying lectures.
+These notebooks are also not designed to teach students to train neural networks without any aid.
+Rather they aim to teach about the workings of neural networks through code completion.

 This work is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].